Best Online Marketplaces to Sell Products

 eBay began in 1995 as a way for people to sell items to other individuals.
 With a serious rebranding, the website has become a marketplace teeming with online stores selling directly to consumers.
 Your small business can take advantage of the change.

 eBay is still wildly popular with consumers in search of a good deal.
 Unlike classic eBay, you can now select your listing style, so you do not need to manage bids to be on eBay.
-Like Etsy, eBay lets you set up your own little store with minimal branding touches.
+Like Etsy, eBay lets you set up your little store with minimal branding touches.

 The eBay fee structure depends on the category of your products and the type of listing.
 Potentially, you may need to calculate multiple offsets for your products.
 While tedious, it does not make eBay unviable.